 If you have taken over a pond with no shelves in its construction but want to plant aquatic plants in it you will either need to create a shelf system with bricks or plant up our floating planting islands that float the crown of the plants on the water surface.
 These will use plants from shelf category.

 Shelf : Plants for a shallow 14 – 22cm(6-9″) depth shelf:

-These shelf pond plants can be divided into 2 types – those that spread horizontally across the water – rafting plants and those that grow vertically up and out of the water (emergent plants).
+These shelf pond plants can also be divided into 2 types – rafting plants that spread horizontally across the water and emergent plants that grow vertically up and out of the water.

 As a guidance we recommend a minimum of 3 x 1 litre marginal aquatic baskets per metre length on a shelf, with more if the shelf is wider than 30cm(12″) or if a full look is required quickly.

 Shelf : Plants for a deeper 23-44cm(10-17″) depth shelf:

 These plants will enjoy a deeper shelf that will place the crown of the plant in water throughout the winter without risk of ice penetrating the pond to that depth.
 The crown of the plant will be 12-33cm (5-13″) below the water level when grown in an 11cm basket.